Skip to main content

 I was pleased to see that the committee in its invitation referenced the UN Convention on the Rights of Persons with Disabilities and how our education provision for children with special and additional educational needs sits with the convention.
 I have no doubt that committee members will be aware that on 3 December 2020, International Day of Persons with Disabilities, my colleague, the Minister of State, Deputy Rabbitte, published a consultation draft of Ireland's first report to the UN under the UN Convention on the Rights of Persons with Disabilities.
 There are education-specific references in the draft report regarding Article 24, which sets out the principal education content, and also, under the heading of Covid-19, responses to the education response to Covid-19 for school students with additional needs.
 Submissions on the draft report can be made to the Department of Children, Equality, Disability, Integration and Youth until 3 March 2021.
 With just a week to go until that deadline, I encourage all those with an interest in this area to offer their views and perspectives.
 The report will then be finalised and submitted to the United Nations committee for the convention.

-In recent weeks, my Department has provide this committee with several submissions in response to its request for regular briefings.
+In recent weeks, my Department provided this committee with several submissions in response to its request for regular briefings.
 I am, of course, always happy to facilitate this and my officials will continue with this briefing until we see a full return to school for all students.
 Of course, the reopening of schools remains a priority for my Department.
 The first steps in the phased return of schools took place on 11 February, with special schools reopening on a 50% basis.
 This was followed yesterday by the return of children in special classes at both primary and post-primary levels, comprising approximately 10,300 pupils.
-This is a significant and welcome development which saw more than one third of primary schools and a quarter of all post-primary schools open for children with special education needs in special classes.
+This is a significant and welcome development, which saw more than one third of primary schools and a quarter of all post-primary schools open for children with special education needs in special classes.

 The Minister, Deputy Foley, and I are committed to the full and safe return and sustained reopening of all schools at the earliest opportunity and we are working tirelessly with stakeholders and public health officials to make this happen.
 As the committee is aware, the Government is currently finalising the living with Covid plan which will place children's education at the core of our priorities.
 It is essential that, as a society, we continue to make progress in curbing the spread of the disease in order to allow all children to return to school as quickly as possible.